 5. I feel my views are taken into account when reviewing the progress of my child.

 6. I am able to approach staff about any concerns I have about my child.

-7. I have sufficient contact with/access to the SENCo (Mrs. Fields).
+7. I have sufficient contact with/ access to the SENDco (Miss Rutherford) and/ or class teacher.